-If you’re thinking about going on a wildlife safari in Uganda, you may wonder what kind of animals you might see during your travels.
-Uganda is home to a vast amount of animal species, making this one of the best places to go on a wildlife tour in Africa.
+If you’re exploring options for wildlife safaris in Uganda, you may wonder what kind of animals you might see during your travels.
+Uganda is home to a vast amount of animal species, making this one of the best places to go on truly wild safari!

 Uganda is home to several animal species, but it is best known for the African lion, the African bush elephant, the mountain gorilla, and the Cape buffalo.